geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Yeah.
 I think we can clean that up.
 Oh, another thing if you're interested.
 So, I added call.
 We should be able to remove the graph function off of custom curves.

 ##### **Geohot** [[00:14:12](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=852)]
-So, that allows me to just remove some of the grid data that was we hadち to replace both kernel, custom kernel, and custom kernel with call.
+So, that allows me to just remove some of the grid data that was we had to replace both kernel, custom kernel, and custom kernel with call.

 ##### **Qazalin** [[00:14:44](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=884)]
 Yeah, I see.
 I saw you made define global also a param.
 It's just an alias now.